Censorship in the United States: Broadcasting

-But the decision was limited to a narrow procedural issue; the Court sent the case back to the 2nd Court of Appeals in New York to address directly the constitutionality of the FCC's policy.
-The 2nd Court of Appeals was already on record in its 2007 ruling that it was "skeptical" that the policy could "pass constitutional muster."
+But the decision was limited to a narrow procedural issue; the Court sent the case back to the 2nd Circuit Court of Appeals in New York to address directly the constitutionality of the FCC's policy.
+The 2nd Circuit Court of Appeals had already said in its 2007 ruling that it was "skeptical" that the policy could "pass constitutional muster."
 Scalia said that the looming First Amendment question "will be determined soon enough, perhaps in this very case."
-The decision provided hints that the court might approach the constitutional question differently.
+The decision provided hints that the Court might approach the constitutional question differently.
 Some dissenting justices and Justice Clarence Thomas, who was in the majority, indicated that they might be receptive to a First Amendment challenge.
 Thomas, in a concurrence, said he was "open to reconsideration" of the two cases that gave television broadcasters far less First Amendment protection than books, newspapers, cable programs and Web sites have.

-The FCC is also responsible for permitting transmitters, to prevent interference between stations from obscuring each other's signals.
+The FCC is also responsible for permitting transmitters to prevent interference between stations from obscuring each other's signals.
 Denial of the right to transmit could be considered censorship.
-Restrictions on low-power broadcasting stations have been particularly controversial, and the subject of legislation in the 1990s and 2000s (decade).
+Restrictions on low-power broadcasting stations have been particularly controversial and the subject of legislation in the 1990s and 2000s.

 The Guardian reported U.S. censorship of U.S. media regarding Raymond Allen Davis, a CIA employee implicated in murder in that "A number of US media outlets learned about Davis's CIA role but have kept it under wraps at the request of the Obama administration."
 Colorado station KUSA censored an online report indicating Davis worked for the CIA when the station "removed the CIA reference from its website at the request of the US government."

 On July 26, 2018, two WKXW radio show hosts were suspended for calling New Jersey attorney general Gurbir Grewal "turban man" on air.

-From September 17th to the 22nd of 2025, popular late night talk show Jimmy Kimmel Live was temporarily taken off air by the American Broadcasting Corporation and its parent company The Walt Disney Company after host Jimmy Kimmel commented on the assassination of Charlie Kirk.
-The move was criticised as an act of censorship, sparking concerns surrounding conservative influence on mass media..
+From September 17 to the 22nd of 2025, popular late night talk show Jimmy Kimmel Live was temporarily taken off air by the American Broadcasting Corporation and its parent company The Walt Disney Company after host Jimmy Kimmel commented on the assassination of Charlie Kirk.
+The move was criticised as an act of censorship, sparking concerns surrounding conservative influence on mass media.